FrostmonsterSP/FrostmonsterSP/README.md

 It'a bit empty here for now, but it won't be forever.

-In this a repo where I will be posting news about my projects and releases.
+This a page where I will be posting news about my projects and releases.

 **Have a nice day!**